Skip to content

 Colorado HEAR Rebates: What You Actually Need to Know (2026)

 Up to $8,000 for cold-climate heat pumps.
 Income-qualified households only (150% AMI).
-Region 1 (Front Range) funding fully reserved by Monday, April 28, 2026.
-Region 2 counties still have funding.
+The HEAR Single-Family Program for Region 1 (Front Range) closed April 28, 2026 — proposals submitted after April 27 will be denied.
+Region 2 counties still accepting applications.

 Editorial Staff